The Oil-Hell Murder

-The Oil-Hell Murder (女殺油地獄, Onna goroshi abura no jigoku) is a 1992 Japanese film directed by Hideo Gosha.
-It was Japan's submission to the 65th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+The Oil-Hell Murder (女殺油地獄, Onna goroshi abura no jigoku) is a 1992 Japanese drama film directed by Hideo Gosha.
+It was Gosha's final film, released three months prior to his death in August 1992.
+The film was Japan's submission to the 65th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

-The story of murder, lust, custom, and violence centers around oil sellers in 18th century Osaka.
-It is based on a bunraku and kabuki play The Woman-Killer and the Hell of Oil (Note: The two are actually called the same in Japanese and only in English they have different names.) by Chikamatsu Monzaemon.
-It was released by the Criterion Collection in summer 2013 on their Hulu channel.
+The story of murder, lust, custom and violence centers around oil sellers in 18th century Osaka.
+It is based on the bunraku and kabuki play The Woman-Killer and the Hell of Oil (Note: The names of the works are the same in Japanese and only differ in English.) by Chikamatsu Monzaemon.
+The Oil-Hell Murder was released by the Criterion Collection in summer 2013 on their Hulu channel.